pranaybathini/pranaybathini/README.md

 At Booking.com, I work on infrastructure that processes millions of events daily.
 Previously built streaming solutions with Apache Flink for real-time safety incident detection.
 Before that, worked at Lowe's and Paytm Payments Bank on distributed systems.

-I write about what I learn — AI, System design patterns, Java internals, Spring Boot, and distributed systems.
+I write about what I learn on AI, System design patterns, Java internals, Spring Boot, and distributed systems.

 I started writing because most resources felt either too academic or too shallow.
 I wanted something that helps you reason about real systems, not just memorize patterns.